sinorga/MuranoCLI/README.markdown

 MuranoCLI works around the idea of syncing, much like rsync.
 Files from your project directory are synced up (or down) from Murano.

-!!!!! *IMPORTANT*

-The upcoming release of 2.0 will include some breaking changes.
-The most noticeable of which is the command will be renamed from `mr` to `murano`.

 ## Usage